LogicLoopHole/Powershell-5.1-Scripts/LAN-Orchestra/ReadMe.txt

         For each target:
             Ping (Test-Connection)
             WinRM connectivity check (Test-WSMan)
+            Verify target is not a server OS

     Pre-Installation Detection
-        For unknown/failure status hosts only:
+        Remotely evaluates network speed and skips if too slow For unknown/failure status hosts only:
             Remotely evaluates SupportFiles\Detection-Method.ps1
             If Pass, skips full installation (presumes manual install)